 Visitor Behavior Analysis

-With visitor behavior analysis you can collect data on what visitors do with their mouse when they’re on your web pages.
+With visitor behavior analysis, you can collect data on what visitors do when they’re on your web pages.
 This allows you to understand if they are having any problems with any specific page elements — such as clicking something that’s not clickable and changing those elements accordingly.

-To track visitor behavior, heat maps and user session replays can help you.
+Heat maps and user session replays can help track visitor behavior.

-Heat maps are visual representation of data and these help you record what visitors are doing with their mouse or trackpad when they’re on your web pages.
+Heat maps are the visual representation of data, and these help you record what visitors are doing with their mouse or trackpad when they’re on your web pages.

 The heat map can be in monochrome, with the values ranging in black and white.
 However, heat maps are mostly designed in the following five color gradients from lowest/coldest to highest/warmest:

-To ensure that the data you collect from heat maps is accurate, it’s important that you have an ample sample size before you start generalizing results and making changes to your web pages.
+To ensure that the data you collect from heat maps is accurate, you must have an ample sample size before you start generalizing results and making changes to your web pages.

-It’s recommended you have at least have 2,000-3,000 page views per screen, and per device (desktop and mobile) before you start generating heat maps.
-That’s because heat maps won’t be as beneficial and uncover as much for you if your page has low traffic.
+It’s recommended you have at least 2,000-3,000 page views per screen and per device (desktop and mobile) before you start generating heat maps–because heat maps won’t be as beneficial and uncover as much for you if your page has low traffic.